Lawal-create/ContactFormResponseApi/README.md

     }
 </pre>

-if successful you receive a response
+If successful you receive a response
 <pre>
     Your response has been saved.
 Thank you for your time
 </pre>